dnsimple/dnsimple-support/content/articles/record-notes.markdown

 ---

-When creating, updating or deleting a DNS record from the [DNS record editor](/articles/record-editor), you can optionally include a note to explain the purpose of the record change.
+When creating, updating, or deleting a DNS record from the [DNS record editor](/articles/record-editor), you can include a note to explain the purpose of the record change.

 ## Creating a record note

-When you create or update a DNS record, you can fill in the _Notes_ field to note down the purpose of the record.
+When you create or update a DNS record, you can fill in the _Notes_ field with the purpose of the record.

 ![Record notes](/files/record-notes.png)

 ## Viewing a record note

-When you update a record, you will be able to view the note that is associated with the record, in the _Notes_ field, if one exists.
+When you update a record, you'll be able to view the note associated with the record in the _Notes_ field, if one exists.

 ![Viewing record notes](/files/record-notes-edit.png)

 ## Creating a record deletion note

-When deleting a record, you can also include a note to help you remember the reason the note was deleted.
+When deleting a record, you can also include a note to help you remember why you deleted it.

 <div class="section-steps" markdown="1">
 ##### Creating a record deletion note